pnst1987/hematite-kaolinite-sam-mapping/README.md

-hyperspectral mapping of hematite and kaolinite using SAM
+Hyperspectral mapping of hematite and kaolinite using SAM

 **Author:** Peyman Namdarsehat